arcalinea/arcaline/content/pages/ithaka.rst

 stirs your spirit and your body.
 Laistrygonians and Cyclops,
-wild Poseidon—you won’t encounter them unless you bring them along inside you,
-unless your soul sets them up in front of you.
+wild Poseidon—you won’t encounter them unless you bring them along inside you, unless your soul sets them up before you.

 Hope the voyage is a long one.
 May there be many a summer morning when,